sneha-2603/Blood_Bank/README.md

 Follow these steps to set up the Meme Generator project on your local machine:

-!.Clone the repository to your local machine using Git:
+1.Clone the repository to your local machine using Git:

 git clone https://github.com/sneha-2603/Blood_Bank